alindragut/web_scraper/README.md

 # Scalable Web Scraper and Company Data Matching API

 This project is a distributed data pipeline built in Python.
-It takes a list of websites, scrapes them using a multi-tiered fetching strategy, extracts structured company contact information, stores it in Elasticsearch and exposes an API to find the best-matching company profile for a given input.
+It takes a list of websites, scrapes them to extract structured company contact information, enriches this data with information from other sources, stores the unified record in Elasticsearch and exposes an API to find the best-matching company profile for a given input.

 The entire system is orchestrated with Docker and uses Kafka for robust, asynchronous communication between services.

 ## Core Features

 -   **Distributed Architecture:** Services are decoupled using Kafka, allowing for independent scaling and resilience.
--   **Multi-Tiered Fetching Strategy:**
-    -   **Simple Fetcher:** A lightweight, high-performance asynchronous fetcher using `aiohttp`.
-    -   **Advanced Fetcher:** A powerful, browser-based fetcher using `selenium-base` to render JavaScript and handle Single-Page Applications (SPAs).
--   **Escalation Logic:** The system automatically detects if a page is a likely SPA (based on content analysis) and escalates it from the simple to the advanced fetcher.
+-   **Deep Site Scraping:** The `Extractor Service` discovers links to contact pages and re-queues them, allowing the `Fetcher` to scrape deeper into a website to find the most valuable data.
+-   **Data Enrichment from Multiple Sources:** The system merges data from multiple streams.
+It combines data scraped from websites with supplementary data (like official company names) provided via a separate CSV, creating a more complete and accurate final record.
 -   **Robust Data Storage & Search:** Uses Elasticsearch to store company records and provide powerful full-text search and matching capabilities.
 -   **Data Normalization:** Enriches the stored data with normalized fields (E.164 for phone numbers, clean domains, social media profile IDs) to achieve a high match rate.
 -   **Smart Matching API:** A FastAPI endpoint that uses a weighted, multi-field query to find the single best-matching company profile.